feghalya/py2hs/README.md

 A new Haskell keyword, `instance`, is used here. `instance` declares that a data type is to implement all "interfaces" defined in a type class.
-In our case, `instance MyObject Shape` could be read as `MyObject` will implement all functions declared in type cass `Shape`.
+In our case, `instance MyObject Shape` could be read as `MyObject` will implement all functions declared in type class `Shape`.
 In Python, it will look something like this `class MyObject(Shape):`.

 ```haskell
 λ> let a = Square 4